NatWest Bank CEO ousted after furor over politician Nigel Farage’s bank account

 NatWest was bailed out by the government during the 2008 global financial crisis and remains almost 40% owned by British taxpayers.

-Andrew Griffith, the banking minister, is due to meet Britain’s largest banks on Wednesday morning to address concerns related to customers’ “lawful freedom of expression.”
+Andrew Griffith, the banking minister, met executives from Britain’s largest banks on Wednesday morning to address concerns related to customers’ “lawful freedom of expression.”

+He said he told participants that “it’s not the job of banks to tell us what to think or what political party we should support.”

+“In a democracy that relies upon freedom of expression, freedom of thought, that isn’t a legitimate thing for a bank to remove someone’s access to a bank account, a really important building block of society today,” he said.

 Britain’s Treasury announced last week that U.K. banks will be subject to stricter rules over closing customers’ accounts.
-They will have to explain why they are shutting down someone’s account under the new rules, and give 90 days’ notice for such account closures.
+Under the new rules, they will have to explain why they are shutting down someone’s account and give 90 days’ notice for such account closures.
 They previously have not had to provide a rationale for doing so.

 Farage welcomed Rose’s departure but said he wanted to see “a fundamental change of the banking laws” and the ouster of more members of the NatWest board.